yungando/zen-auto-expand-sidebar/README.md

 - Get CosmoCreeper's [Sine](https://github.com/CosmoCreeper/Sine)
 - Search for the mod and install it (or add the URL)
 - **IMPORTANT**: You may need to close and Reopen zen for the mod to properly apply
+- **IMPORTANT**: Use the mod in single toolbar or multiple toolbars mode, never on collapsed toolbar mode
 - **IMPORTANT**: You may not use compact mode, unless  the "hide toolbar" option is the only one selected

 ### Usage Details